Karen Wolek: 1977–83

 By late 1977, Karen's leading storyline ramped up when actress Judith Light notably assumed the role of Karen.
 Early on, the character tended to be a typical soap opera gold-digging vixen, Light brought the character and the show to critical-acclaim.
 Light's extensive theater experience added multidimensional facets to the character.
 Light's Karen grew to suffer from low self-esteem, driven by an obsessive desire for love and acceptance.
 As she steps into the role, Karen's afternoon affairs become less about money and more about her dissatisfaction and boredom with being a stay-at-home suburban housewife.

 In 1978, Karen (Light, onward) at last confided in her friend and media tycoon Victoria "Viki" Lord Riley (Erika Slezak) as to the details of the life she was leading.
 Viki promised to keep Karen's lurid secret, and soon waged a public campaign of her resources as publisher of The Banner newspaper and other outlets against Marco's brothel, which masqueraded as a modeling agency.
 Amid the turmoil, Marco was apparently murdered.
 Viki was then charged with and tried for his apparent murder.
-With guilt festering in her conscious, Karen testified at Viki's trial in 1979.
+With guilt festering in her conscience, Karen testified at Viki's trial in 1979.
 Coming to Viki's defense, Karen broke down at the witness stand, unable to corroborate a timeline of her whereabouts without admitting to her dealings with Marco.
 Light's Karen lashed out on the stand at Llanview District Attorney Herb Callison (Anthony Call), revealing her secret life of prostitution to jurors and, for the first time, to her now-husband Larry.
 Upon hearing of the revelation, Larry requested an immediate divorce from Karen, to which she conceded.

 Karen found refuge while living in the boarding house of Ina Hopkins (Sally Gracie).
 There, she discovered that Marco Dane was still alive and living under an assumed identity.
 During this time, Karen is raped by Brad Vernon (Steve Fletcher) and pulled into a stolen-baby debacle with her sister Jenny (Brynn Thayer).
 Karen is then troubled by menacing Llanview Hospital doctor, Ivan Kipling (Jack Betts).
 Dr. Kipling, a prominent surgeon and one her former clients, feared she would expose him.
 Ivan unsuccessfully attempts to kill Karen who, upon escaping, is taken to the hospital where an unknowing Dr. Kipling receives Karen as his trauma victim.
 After treating her, Ivan develops an unhealthy infatuation with Karen, for which his is unable to attempt to murder her again, instead leaving Llanview with the looming threat.
 Ivan later returns to menace Karen again, brainwashing Larry to undermine the integrity of his extended family and namely Karen.

 It was during this odd caper that Karen met government agent Steve Piermont (Robert Desiderio).
 Upon their meeting in 1983, the character of Karen said a final goodbye to rehabilitated former husband Larry and enemy-turned-friend Marco, leaving Llanview to enter witness protection and a romantic relationship with Steve in Canada.